deepray-AI/deepray/README.md

 ## Installation
 #### Stable Builds
-Deepray is available on PyPI for Linux, macOS, and Windows.
+Deepray is available on PyPI for Linux.
 To install the latest version, run the following:
 ```
 pip install deepray
 ```

 To ensure you have a version of TensorFlow that is compatible with Deepray, you can specify the `tensorflow` extra requirement during install:

 ```
 pip install deepray[tensorflow]
 ```

 Similar extras exist for the `tensorflow-gpu` and `tensorflow-cpu` packages.
 To use Deepray:

 ```python
 import tensorflow as tf